 Missoula Children’s Theatre (MCT) is returning to Vernon this summer and registration is now open for the theatrical experience of a lifetime.

-North America’s largest touring children’s theatre will arrive once again on July 7 at the Vernon and District Performing Arts Centre with all the ingredients for their new production of Alice in Wonderland, except the cast!
+North America’s largest touring children’s theatre will arrive at the Vernon Performing Arts Centre the week of July 4 with all the ingredients for its production of The Frog Prince… except the cast.

 The production is more than memorizing lines.